pasha145/2025_Advanced_Mathematical_Physics_A/README.md

 ## Info about the exam

-Concerning the exam.
-There is one problem: I will move to Birmingham from January 2026.
+I will move to Birmingham from January 2026.
 Therefore, I will probably be able to come back just once to organise the exam; all other exams will be organised by someone else (although I will take part in it by preparing problems, and will probably be able to connect online).

 As for the structure of the exam: it will consist of written and oral parts.
 The main idea is that you should be able to solve equations.
 Therefore, if you manage to solve all problems except a few during the written part, you will not need to come for the oral one.
 Otherwise, you will need to come and answer some extra questions.
 As for the problems – they will be similar to those I will write during the semester.

 ## Remark on the schedule

-One last remark: I will not be in Trieste on 9 and 10 December.
+I will not be in Trieste on 9 and 10 December.
 Therefore, those lectures will either be cancelled, or exchanged with geometry lectures(?)
 Last lectures of our course will be on 16 and 17 December.

+## Contacts

+For any questions write to <pasha145@gmail.com> (Pavlo Gavrylenko)